operator-framework/java-operator-sdk/docs/documentation/features.md

 For more information about MDC see this [link](https://www.baeldung.com/mdc-in-log4j-2-logback).

-## Dynamically Adjusting Target Namespaces
+## Dynamically Changing Target Namespaces

 A controller can be configured to watch a set of namespaces (not only a single namespace or the whole cluster).
 The framework supports to dynamically change the list of these namespaces while the operator is running.